KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates III -- Regularity Estimates

-indeed, as the operator acting on $\mathscr{T}_{S,R}^{\Z,N}$ within the integral on the RHS of the formula in Lemma \ref{lemma:ItoP1Cpt} act on the backwards spatial variable, such operator certainly commutes with $\grad_{k,y}^{!}$.
-Directly applying the regularity estimates for $\mathscr{T}_{S,T}^{N,0}$ obtained in Lemma \ref{lemma:BRegT} gives the following upper bound with universal implied constant:
+indeed, as the operator acting on $\mathbf{T}^{N,0}$ in the integral on the RHS of the formula in Lemma \ref{lemma:ItoP1Cpt} acts on the backwards spatial variable, such operator certainly commutes with {$\grad^{!}$.
+Directly employing} the regularity estimates for $\mathbf{T}^{N,0}$ obtained in Lemma \ref{lemma:BRegT} gives the following upper bound with universal implied constant:

-It remains to estimate both of these integrals within the RHS of \eqref{eq:ItoP1YGrad}; we analyze explicitly only the first of these integrals, which we denote by $\Xi_{S,T}^{N}$ for convenience, because the second integral is analyzed in analogous fashion.
+It remains to estimate both of these integrals on the RHS of \eqref{eq:ItoP1YGrad}; we analyze explicitly only the first of these integrals, which we denote by {$\Xi^{N}$} for convenience, because the second integral is analyzed in analogous fashion. {We first decompose this integral $\Xi_{S,T}^{N} = \Xi^{N,1} + \Xi^{N,2}$ into two time-intervals as follows for positive $\e$ arbitrarily small but universal and determined shortly: